0cjs/8bitdev/exe/nec/pc8001/README.md

 command will return back to the BASIC code that called the statement vector.

+### ROM/EPROM Hardware

+It's unlikely that you will be able to contract to have actual 2364 ROMs burned, so most likely you will want to use an adapter board that does the pinout conversion to let you use a 2764 (or larger) EPROM.
+There are [many of these][gh-2364-adapter]; the one we like is the [RetroStack 2332/2364 ROM Adapter][gh-rs-23xx].

+An issue you're likely to encounter with any adapter is that the ROM sockets on the PC-8001 and PC-8001mkII have very narrow pin holes, and the machine pins usually used on adapters will not fit.
+There are special pins one can buy that match the dimensions of the pins on actual ICs, but we've not seen a source for these in some time.
+There is also, espeically on the mkII, little space above the ROM socket for a stack of adapter board, socket and EPROM.

+One option is to use a [DIP IDC connector][dk-dipidc] to bring the socket out via ribbon cable to another location.
+We're looking at a project to bring it out the back of the machine (the ribbon cable coming out through the printer connector slot, which is taller than the expansion connector slot) to an external adapter board with a ZIF connector, allowing easy changes to the EPROM without opening the machine.
+(More will be reported here as the project proceeds.)

 ### Execution in an Emulator

 [`8bitdev`] builds and makes available the CSCP project Japanese